-In our view, Blencowe looks to have pulled off a cracking deal to acquire the Orom Cross Jumbo Graphite Project for £2 million in shares given its vast potential, in terms of size and scale as well as product quality.
+In our view, Blencowe looks to have pulled off a value-enhancing deal to acquire the Orom Cross Jumbo Graphite Project for just £2 million in shares given its vast potential, in terms of size and scale as well as product quality.
 Impressively, this deal involves the acquisition of the project in its entirety and comes with no future royalty payments or deferred consideration based on future performance.
-In the Strategy for Growth section of this report we have looked at a ballpark NPV figure that the project might potentially attract moving forward.
-However, to look at the sort of market valuation that Blencowe may be awarded over the next 12-30 months, we believe that peer group comparisons provide the best guide.
-We have chosen to look at the sort of valuation that is currently awarded to Sovereign Metals (ASX:SVM) and Walkabout Resources (ASX:WKT), peers which are at a more advanced stage, to give us a handle on the valuation that Blencowe is likely to attract as it makes progress through feasibility studies.
+In the Strategy for Growth section of this report we have looked at a ballpark NPV figure that the project might potentially attract investors moving forward.

+However, to look at the sort of market valuation that Blencowe may be awarded over the next 12-24 months, we believe that peer group comparisons provide the best guide.
+We have chosen to look at the sort of valuation that is currently awarded to Armadale Capital (LON: ACP), Sovereign Metals (ASX: SVM) and Walkabout Resources (ASX: WKT), peers in the African graphite market which are all at a more advanced stage, to give us an idea on the valuation that Blencowe is likely to attract as it makes progress through various feasibility studies.

 Sovereign Metals has a 100% interest in the Malingunde Project in Malawi where the PFS (February 2019) highlighted the potential for a simple and highly profitable flake graphite operation.
 Malingunde's soft saprolite-hosted deposit is expected to be delivered at a very low-cost production with high value concentrates with an average EBITDA of US\$42 million over a 16-year Life of Mine (LoM) at a basket price of US\$1,216/t.
 The advantage with saprolite is that it makes for a very simple operation with significant operating cost advantages compared with its hard rock peers.
 The project is targeting sales into existing traditional markets as well as emerging Li-ion battery markets.
 The deposit looks smaller than that of Orom Cross, but Malawi is a fairly similar jurisdiction.
-Sovereign has also identified a potential new rutile province in Malawi.
-With a JORC resource and a PFS completed, Sovereign is probably 18 months ahead of Blencowe.